 Use pre-chat surveys to find out the customer’s name and need.
 This will help you give personalised, relevant service right away.

 While these pre-chat tools won’t make your responses any quicker, they help the conversation get started as efficiently as possible.
-With the top priority for customers being getting through to an agent quickly (80%), make sure you’re doing everything you can to ensure smooth chat set-up.

 During the chat

 Next comes the chat itself.
 Once the chat session has begun, there are lots of tools you can use to deliver pacey customer service speed.
 You can try: